rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/cache/general/refresh

-   Doing a POST on this endpoint will refresh the entire general cache (curve, makerdao, yearn).
+   Doing a POST on this endpoint will refresh the entire cache (curve, makerdao, yearn, velodrome).

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``.